Yicz/ElasticSearch-Reference/14_Modules/05_Indices/01_Circuit_Breaker.md

 Slightly different than the previous memory-based circuit breaker, the script compilation circuit breaker limits the number of inline script compilations within a period of time.

-See the "prefer-parameters" div of the [scripting](modules-scripting-using.html "How to use scripts") documentation for more information.
+See the) documentation for more information.

 `script.max_compilations_per_minute`
      Limit for the number of unique dynamic scripts within a minute that are allowed to be compiled.
 Defaults to 15.